+The Henry E. Rohlsen Airport (STX) is located about six miles southwest of Christiansted on St. Croix.
+HERA is served by two major domestic carriers and receives daily inter-island flights as well as cargo and military aircraft.
 The two-story terminal is 181,000 square feet and has 10 gates.
 The airport encompasses 1,455 acres which includes an asphalt runway measuring 10,004 x 150 feet.
-Construction of the present terminal and expansion of the runway from 7,600 to 10,000 feet were completed in 2002.
+Construction of the present terminal and expansion of the runway from 7,600 to 10,000 feet was completed in 2002.

 MODERNIZING AND EXPANDING THE HERA TERMINAL

-Phases two through four include the addition of a second level to accommodate jet bridges, additional hold room, concession and retail space, improvement of passenger flow and baggage handling in the terminal; redesign, expansion, and modernization of the interior of the terminal to make the best use of the existing floor plan; the addition of vibrant, tropical landscaping, and changes to improve the flow of vehicular traffic.
+Phases two through four include the addition of a second level to accommodate jet bridges, additional hold room, concession, and retail space, improvement of passenger flow and baggage handling in the terminal; redesign, expansion, and modernization of the interior of the terminal to make the best use of the existing floor plan; the addition of vibrant, tropical landscaping, and changes to improve the flow of vehicular traffic.
 Expanding the terminal will allow St. Croix to take full advantage of its 10,000-foot runway.

-The airport was renamed by the VI Legislature in 1996 in honor of Virgin Islands aviator Henry Ernst Rohlsen (born on St. John, USVI) who was one of the Tuskegee Airmen during World War II, and the first black fighter pilot in the 99th squadron of the United States Air Corps.
+A public airport terminal was built in Sept.1948 and named in honor of Alexander Hamilton - an American statesman and one of the United States Founding Fathers.
+The airport was renamed by the VI Legislature in 1996 in honor of Virgin Islands aviator Henry Ernst Rohlsen born in St. John, U.S. Virgin Islands.
+Rohlsen was one of the Tuskegee Airmen during World War II, and the first black fighter pilot in the 99th squadron of the United States Air Corps.
 Rohlsen served as chairman and president of the National Airlines of Ecuador.
 He served two terms as a member of the Virgin Islands Legislature from 1945 through 1948, and as the Administrator for the island of St. Croix from 1969 to 1973.
 As president of the Caribbean Development Company from 1977 to 1979, Rohlsen is also heralded as the pioneer of the cruise port in Frederiksted, St. Croix (the Ann E. Abramson Marine Facility).